Brassica oleracea var. capitata

-Perhaps best grown from seedlings, start plants early in spring, about 8 to 10 weeks before the last expected frost, so you can harvest before the summer gets too hot.
+Perhaps best grown from seedlings, start plants early in spring, about eight to 10 weeks before the last expected frost, so you can harvest before the summer gets too hot.

-Transplant into the garden when plants are 3 to 4 inches tall, or 2 to 4 weeks before last frost, leaving 12 to 18 inches of space between each plant.
+Transplant into the garden when plants are three to four inches tall, or two to four weeks before last frost, leaving 12 to 18 inches of space between each plant.

 Don’t forget to harden off plants before transplanting!

 For fall plantings, start seedlings in summer about 12 to 14 weeks before the first expected frost, transplanting into the garden when plants have reached four to six weeks of age.

 Fall is a great time to grow cabbage, as these cold tolerant crops tend to improve in flavor after exposure to light frosts.

 Cabbage should be planted in full sun, in well-draining soil amended with organic material.

 Seeds can also be sowed directly as soon as the soil can be worked in the spring.